AA/PPS 01.02.11 - Role, Evaluation, and Step-Down Salaries of Department Chairs and School Directors

 The review will include a recommendation considering the reappointment of the chair that is the result of a secret ballot vote of the personnel committee, which has been tallied by two of its members.

-COMPENSATION OF CHAIRS AND DIRECTORS RETURNING TO FACULTY
+PROCEDURES FOR COMPENSATION OF CHAIRS AND DIRECTORS RETURNING TO FACULTY

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following
+Reviewer of this PPS includes the following

-Provost; senior reviewer of this PPS
+Provost and Vice President for Academic Affairs; senior reviewer of this PPS